Indium gallium zinc oxide

 IGZO-TFT and its applications are patented by JST.
 They have been licensed to Samsung Electronics (in 2011) and Sharp (in 2012).

 In 2012, Sharp was the first to start production of LCD panels incorporating IGZO-TFT.
 Sharp uses IGZO-TFT for smartphones, tablets, and 32" LCDs.
 In these, the aperture ratio of the LCD is improved by up to 20%.
 Power consumption is improved by LCD idling stop technology, which is possible due to the high mobility and low off current of IGZO-TFT.
 Sharp has started to release high pixel-density panels for notebook applications.
 IGZO-TFT is also employed in the 14" 3,200x1,800 LCD of an ultrabook PC supplied by Fujitsu, also used in the Razer Blade 14" (Touchscreen Variant) Gaming Laptop and a 55" OLED TV supplied by LG Electronics.

 IGZO's advantage over zinc oxide is that it can be deposited as a uniform amorphous phase while retaining the high carrier mobility common to oxide semiconductors.
+Reviews of amorphous In-Ga-Zn-O thin-film transistors describe this combination of amorphous uniformity and carrier mobility as a central reason for their display applications.
 The transistors are slightly photo-sensitive, but the effect becomes significant only in the deep violet to ultra-violet (photon energy above 3 eV) range, offering the possibility of a fully transparent transistor.